schlae/graphics-gremlin/README.md

 assign hdmi_grn_int = hdmi_int ^ (hdmi_red & video[1] & (hdmi_blu ^ 1) & (hdmi_int ^ 1));
 ```

 This is done using the above boolean logic to lower the green value by using the dedicated hdmi_green_int pin.
+This logic is [provided by @spbnick](https://github.com/yeokm1/yeokm1.github.io/discussions/115#discussioncomment-7022872).

 <img src="images\gg-hdmi-cga-test.jpg" width="600">